10 Commercial Property Insurers to Quote (2026)

 • Building: If you own the structure.

-• Business personal property (contents): Equipment, furniture, inventory, and supplies.
+• Business personal property: Equipment, furniture, inventory, tools, and supplies kept at the insured premises.

 • Tenant improvements: Build-out you paid for inside a leased space.